FarronF/limerick-council-meetings/meetings/2024/03/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th February 2024.md

 The repair of manhole covers in New Street, Abbeyfeale, outside the Pharmacy on the

 Killarney Road and in front of the National School in Abbeyfeale was raised.
-In replying, the--- 10
+In replying, the
+---
+10

 Senior Executive Engineer stated that there are two projects commencing in the Abbeyfeale